I bought a barrel drum of red pistachios

 and now carefully smuggle them

-eighteen red nuts and two smokes at a time
+eighteen red nuts and two smokes at a

 to the V.A. hospital